heliocloud-data/platform/tools/fileregistry/CloudMe-data-access-spec-0.3.md

 Unlike a database, yearly index files are both fetchable and parseable.
 They have a lower cost profile than the equivalent database, reasonably fast access, and allow for client and search programs independent of a specific database implementation.

 Using yearly files rather than a single file or a database is to maintain an inexpensive, stateless, easily updated file index.
-In AWS, the "S3 Inventory" command can generate a list of filenames and keys, or filenames and keys since the last time inventory was run.
+In AWS, the "S3 Inventory" command can generate a list of filenames and datakeys, or filenames and datakeys since the last time inventory was run.
 Being able to add to the file registry index files incrementally is easier served if they are chunked into yearly files.

 In addition, many use cases for long time baseline datasets will not need to access the entire multi-decadal span of the data, so parsing into years reduces the downloads needed to obtain the indices.